 The numbers in parentheses adjacent to the course name are the number of course units earned upon satisfactory completion of the course.

 SOCI 101S Introduction to Sociology (1).
-This course surveys the major theories, research methods, and recent issues and findings in sociology.
-Whether exploring gender, crime, the family, religion, race, social class, social movements, or other social phenomena, students will discover how and why people behave as they do, and in so doing learn more about themselves and the social world.
-By analyzing the effects of group relations on people's behavior; how individuals, groups, social institutions, community, and culture affect each other; and the impact of social processes on our lives, students will discern the relevance of sociology to their own lives and to fostering social justice.
+This course surveys the major theories, research methods and contemporary issues and findings in sociology.
+Whether exploring gender, crime, the family, religion, race, social class, social movements or other social phenomena, students will discover how and why people behave as they do, and in so doing learn more about themselves and the social world.
+By analyzing the effects of group relations on people's behavior; how individuals, groups, social institutions, community and culture affect each other; and the impact of social processes on our lives, students will discern the relevance of sociology to their own lives and to fostering social justice.
+Note: SOCI 101S is a prerequisite to all 300- and 400-level sociology courses.
 Offered every fall and spring semester.

-SOCI 263J Community Organizing for Social Change (1).
+SOCI 263V Community Organizing for Social Change (1).
 This course is not for the faint-hearted.
 This course is for students interested in gaining practical, resume-building experience by getting their hands dirty in the passionate field of community organizing.
 Students will work on a real community campaign to build participatory democracy in Florida.
-In the process students will develop experience and skills in volunteer organizing, leadership development, public speaking, media outreach, and more.
-In tandem with their community organizing work in the field, students will come to class to report on their field experiences, share ideas and issues, discuss readings, and plan further organizing.
+In the process, students will develop experience and skills in volunteer organizing, leadership development, public speaking, media outreach and more.
+In tandem with their community organizing work in the field, students will come to class to report on their field experiences, share ideas and issues, discuss readings and plan further organizing.
 Area 3: Social Change course.

 SOCI 355 Sociology of the City (1).
 Consideration of the origin and growth of cities and the metropolitan community; nature of social relations in metropolitan areas; spatial organization of the urban community; community problems.
 Prerequisite: SOCI 101 or permission of instructor.
 Area 2: Social Issues and Inequality course.

-SOCI 363J-JS Community-Based Research (1).
-This junior seminar course focuses on the uses of social science theory, methodology, and data for policy, program, planning, and evaluation applications in the community.
-It is designed to facilitate faculty, student, and community collaboration to plan and conduct research to address social, environmental, and/or justice issues identified by the community.
+SOCI 363V-JS Community-Based Research (1).
+This junior seminar course focuses on the uses of social science theory, methodology, and data for policy, program, planning and evaluation applications in the community.
+It is designed to facilitate faculty, student and community collaboration to plan and conduct research to address social, environmental and/or justice issues identified by the community.
 Students learn to apply the theories and methods they have mastered in the classroom to real problems in the community, and communities gain access to the rich research resources of the University.
 The result is a powerful learning experience for students and faculty, as well as a valuable research product for communities.
-Area 2: Social Issues and Inequalitycourse.
+Area 2: Social Issues and Inequality course.